Jonathan2251/lbd/source/ctrlflow.rst

 Fill Branch Delay Slot
 -----------------------

 Cpu0 instruction set is designed to be a classical RISC pipeline machine.
 Classical machine has many perfect features [#Quantitative]_ [#wiki-pipeline]_.
+I changed Cpu0 backend to a 5 stages of classical RISC pipeline machine with one delay slot like some of Mips model.
-Since Cpu0 has delay slot same with 5 stages of Mips machine, the backend needs filling the NOP instruction in the branch delay slot.
+With this change, the backend needs filling the NOP instruction in the branch delay slot.
 In order to make this tutorial as simple for learning, Cpu0 backend code not fill the branch delay slot with useful instruction for optimization.